 Chapman Falls is a gorgeous cascading waterfall in a deep canyon.
 Sechelt’s main water source is Chapman Creek, and you’ll walk on top of a water pipe for part of the hike.
 You can start your hike from any of the Chapman Creek Trailheads (above), but the shortest way to get there is from the end of Reservoir Road.

-Note: As of January 2021 this trail is closed for repairs to the water pipes, but is expected to reopen soon.
+Note: As of January 2021 this trail is closed due to mining in the area.
+It is unclear if it will reopen.

 Difficulty: Easy